Australian Cattle Dogs

 • Trainability: Thanks to their intelligence and eagerness to please, these dogs are highly trainable.
 However, early socialization and consistent, positive reinforcement training methods are essential due to their occasional stubbornness.

-• Energy Level: All three varieties are known for their boundless energy and require regular exercise and mental stimulation to stay happy and well-behaved.
+• Energy Level: All three varieties are known for their boundless energy and your Blue Heeler puppy will require regular exercise and mental stimulation to stay happy and well-behaved.